Verifying LLM Inference to Detect Model Weight Exfiltration: Discussion

 This system cannot standalone as a method for defending against against model weight exfiltration; in Appendix \ref{sec:high-level-defenses}, we describe how this scheme fits into a larger outline of defenses to protect model weights.
-At the very least, this scheme only \textit{detects} steganographic messages, and does not actually prevent model weight exfiltration.
-There are a series of responses that are possible, in response to suspicious tokens; for example, tokens deemed suspicious can be logged and aggregated to look for potentially malicious patterns by an adversary.
+It's important to note that this scheme does not \textit{prevent} model weight exfiltration and rather only \textit{detects} steganographic messages.
+There are a set of possible security responses in response to suspicious tokens; for example, tokens deemed suspicious can be logged and aggregated to look for potentially malicious patterns by an adversary.
 Alternatively, outbound traffic can be gated by this verification server, and when failing verification, inference is regenerated and tried again.
 It is possible to rate limit users (or GPUs) proportional to the number of tokens that they produce that are deemed suspicious.
 We give a more complete discussion of policy recommendations of how this scheme fits into a larger scheme of in Appendix~\ref{sec:policy-response-to-exfil}.

 Overall, this work establishes a concrete foundation for reasoning about and detecting model weight exfiltration through steganographic channels.
 By combining formal security analysis with an efficient, empirically validated verification scheme, we demonstrate that meaningful protection against inference-time exfiltration is both achievable and practical for large-scale model deployments.